Robert-van-Engelen/Forth850/examples/README.md

 Forth850.

-With a [serial interface](https://www.hpmuseum.org/forum/thread-19431-post-169250.html#pid169250) you can load Forth source code via the Text Editor SIO command.
-By default, the SIO settings in TEXT mode SIO Format "line number: yes" adds line numbers automatically when the file is sent (save) to a PC.
-However, line numbers are not added automatically when a file is received (load) from a PC.
-If you want to load a file that has no line numbers into the PC-G850(V)(S), then you can add line numbers to the file (before sending) with the `nl` utility on MacOS, Linux and Android can do this for you with the command:
+With a [serial interface](https://www.hpmuseum.org/forum/thread-19431-post-169250.html#pid169250) you can load Forth source code via the TEXT Sio Load command.
+By default, the SIO settings in TEXT Sio Format "line number: yes" adds line numbers automatically when the file is sent (Sio Save) to a PC.

+**When receiving a file on the PC-G850(V)(S) (Sio Load), letting the PC-G850(V)(S) automatically add line numbers is not a good idea, because lines that start with a digit will make the resulting concatenated line number unusable!**

+Therefore, if you want to load a file that has no line numbers into the PC-G850(V)(S), then you should add line numbers to the file with the `nl` utility on MacOS, Linux and Android with the command:

     nl -ba -v10 -i5 -nln -w4 -s' ' filename.fth > numbered_filename.fth